 The collection of employer and employee contributions, as well as income from investments, provides the reserves needed to finance retirement benefits.
-Contributions and investment income for fiscal year 2020 total \$349,147,963.
+Contributions and investment income for fiscal year 2021 total \$2,515,694,218.
 This amount includes realized and unrealized gains/losses.
-In the upcoming year, while some employer contribution rates are decreasing or remaining unchanged, slightly more than half are increasing primarily due to less than assumed investment returns and pay increases higher than assumed for active members during the valuation period.
+In the upcoming year, while some employer contribution rates are increasing, 62 percent are decreasing or remaining unchanged primarily due to more than assumed investment returns.